 Greece’s mainland is great but what most visitors to this Mediterranean country come here for are its picturesque island getaways, such as Oi in Santorini.
 Even if the name doesn’t ring a bell right away, it’s the wonderfully white village with blue roods overlooking the wonderful shoreline.
 Sunsets are absolute stunners, so make sure you stay at least one night.

 The capital of Greece packs a punch.
 It’s like walking a living museum with ancient ruins just casually standing around.
 If you want to explore them, it’s wise to invest in the local Athens City Pass, which gives you a reduced price on the main attractions, such as the Acropolis, Ancient Agora, Hadrian’s Library and the Temple of Olympian Zeus.
 Wego has lots of gorgeous hotels listed there.

 Kosovo sadly isn’t on the list of many Balkan highlights trips but it ought to be!
 There are incredible landscapes to experience in this small (unofficial) country.
 One major spot is Nebeske Stolice, also known as Celestial Chairs.
 You can hike it in summer and ski down its powdery slopes in winter.
-On top of its peak, you can find an archeological site dating back to the 3rd and 4th century.
+On top of its peak, you can find an archeological site dating back to the 3rd and 4th centuries.